alex-tsbk/terraform-aws-asg-dns-discovery/README.md

 However, if you're thinking to build on top of this module, I suggest you look into using base layer from [Powertools for AWS Lambda](https://docs.powertools.aws.dev/lambda/python/latest/).
 This already includes ton of useful packages.

-#### Notes
+#### Known Issues
 * There looks like some kind of glitch when using [indent-rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow) extension.
-If it doesn't show up on first load - disabling extension, reloading window and re-enabling it again should fix the missing indentation highlight.
+If it doesn't show up on first load - disabling extension, reloading window and re-enabling extension again should fix the missing indentation highlight.